gvn/mage/README.md

 ## About

 Mage is a *pure* CMS.
-Unlike most CMSes, Mage barely has any opinions on how you construct your front end.
+Unlike most CMSes, Mage is unopinionated about how you build your front end.
 It provides JSON via a REST API and an interface to edit content.
 That's all it does!

 Mage functions similarly to a [static site generator](https://github.com/skx/static-site-generators).
 It works by managing a collection of "blobs", which are simply JSON documents.
 It's up to you to define the structure of your blobs through [JSON schemas](http://json-schema.org/).

 ### Design Principles

 - Lightweight and consumer agnostic.
+- Unlimited consumption.
+Build as many clients as you wish.
 - Schema-generated document storage.
 - Localization is a first class citizen.
 - Client and server-side validation comes free.